Kenosha Pass Hikes We Love

 Your hike begins on a 4X4 road while hugging the North Fork South Platte River on your left.
 Once you get above tree line, enjoy stupendous views.

-This area has several aspen groves along the road and near the campgrounds, making it a wonderful place to enjoy Kenosha Pass in fall.
+This area has several aspen groves along the road and near the campgrounds, making it a wonderful place to enjoy Kenosha Pass hikes in fall.

 Pack layers, as the wind may pick up above tree line.